tball1/greyhack-scripts/README.md

   - minor changes

 PLANNED UPDATES FOR FANTOM:
-  - Making the commandline more like plasmas (by Nyx)
+  - Making the commandline more like plasmas (by Nyx):
-      Reasoning: because in fantom you must be inspecting an ip too run things like sniffer which isnt that great
+      - because in fantom you must be inspecting an ip too run things like sniffer which isnt that great

   - fantom will have commands for rented servers:
       - remotely secure servers